WiIIiam278/PagineDown/README.md

     </repositories>
 ```

 Then, add the dependency in your `<dependencies>` section.
-Remember to replace `Tag` with the current Annotaml version.
+Remember to replace `Tag` with the current PagineDown version.
 ```xml
     <dependency>
         <groupId>net.william278</groupId>